rthoth/old-zerializer/README.md

 # Zerializer

-**Zerializer** is a Scala based binary serialization library, it uses [DataInput](https://docs.oracle.com/javase/8/docs/api/index.html?java/io/DataInput.html "See javadoc") and [DataOutput](https://docs.oracle.com/javase/8/docs/api/index.html?java/io/DataOutput.html "See javadoc").
+*Zerializer* is a Scala based binary serialization library, it uses [DataInput](https://docs.oracle.com/javase/8/docs/api/index.html?java/io/DataInput.html "See javadoc") and [DataOutput](https://docs.oracle.com/javase/8/docs/api/index.html?java/io/DataOutput.html "See javadoc").
 So, let's code!

+**Important**! *Zerializer* is not a data exchanging serialization library, *Zerializer* is a simple approach to serialize your objects within your application.

 First we need to import: